In Largely Catholic Philippines, A Muslim Woman Shakes Up Senate Campaign

 "It's one motivation that compels me to be in the public eye, because I can talk about their struggle," she says.
 "And it's also the struggle of anyone [trying] to find a house and shelter and safety."

 Duterte had jokingly exhorted soldiers to commit rape during the Marawi siege.
-Gutoc, called a remark offensive and quit a local peace panel to which Duterte had appointed her.
+Gutoc called a remark offensive and quit a local peace panel to which Duterte had appointed her.
 In the campaign, she sounds the alarm about rape in a country where police data show on average a woman is sexually assaulted every 72 minutes.

-"We have got to band together, join together, and file a claim against that bastard who did it to us," she roars before an audience at De La Salle University in Manila.
+"We have got to band together, join together and file a claim against that bastard who did it to us," she roars before an audience at De La Salle University in Manila.

 Her call to report rape resonates.
-Michele Orbeta, 21, says, "When she opened up about that during the forum I could tell — especially amongst my fellow students — it really got everyone's attention."
+Michele Orbeta, 21, says, "When she opened up about that during the forum, I could tell — especially amongst my fellow students — it really got everyone's attention."

-As she campaigns, women of all ages reach out to Gutoc, hugging her, and ambushing her for selfies.
+As she campaigns, women of all ages reach out to Gutoc, hugging her and ambushing her for selfies.

 Marino Amado, 67, is among them.
-The retired bank manager is ecstatic over meeting Gutoc, and like many, find Duterte's disparaging remarks about women distasteful.
-Amado says lack of equality is the most entrenched problem for women, and she sees Gutoc as a counterpoint to the president's testosterone-laden swagger.
+The retired bank manager is ecstatic over meeting Gutoc and, like many, finds Duterte's disparaging remarks about women distasteful.
+Amado says lack of equality is the most entrenched problem for women, and she sees Gutoc as a counterpoint to the president's swagger.

-"We don't like our ... president and only Samira Gutoc ... will fight for us," she says.
+"We don't like our ... president, and only Samira Gutoc ... will fight for us," she says.

 The opposition slate has faced the money and the machinery of their Duterte-allied rivals, and polls this past week showed they had not broken through to the electorate.
 Despite Gutoc's obvious appeal,